-Should the person or persons to whom the contract within five days after written notice that the contract within five days after written notice that the same habeen awarded to him or their bid or proposal, or if he of they accept but do not execute the contract and given proper security, he or they shall be considered as having abandoned it, and as in default to the Corporation and the contract will be readvertised and relet as provided by law.
+Should the person or persons to whom the contract may be awarded neglect or refuse to accept the contract within the days after written notice that the same habeen awarded to his or their bid or proposal, or if he to they accept but do not execute the contract and gives 1 proper security, he or they shall be considered as having abandoned it, and as in default to the Corporation and the contract will be readvertised and relet as provided by law.

-S. HOWLAND ROBBINS,
+S. HOWLAND ROBBINS.